Who are the Dragons?

 The Dragons provide a soccer uniform: shirt, shorts and socks.
-Players must supply their own soccer shin guards and soccer cleats (for U5, U6, and U7 running shoes are acceptable).
-Should a player not wear the required equipment, the coach and referee will be within their rights to not allow the child to play until properly attired.
+Players must supply their own soccer shin guards and soccer cleats (for U4 to U7 running shoes are acceptable).
+Should a player not wear the required equipment, the coach or referee will be within their rights to not allow the child to play until properly attired.
 All players must bring their own water bottles to games and practices.
 Team equipment includes balls, flags and cones from the Dragons.

 Are there any rules limiting what a player may wear at either a practice or game?

 Yes.
-The Dragons abide by the Ontario Soccer Association’s interpretation of FIFA’s law 4, which deals with a player’s equipment.
+The Dragons abide by Ontario Soccer’s interpretation of FIFA’s law 4, which deals with a player’s equipment.
 Please refer to the Law 4 document for more detailed information.
-In brief, no jewellery can be worn, and there are restrictions on other things such as headbands, hats, glasses, etc.
+In brief, no jewellery can be worn.

 Please also note that while the rules do call for the wearing of sports safety glasses in the place of regular glasses, an exception is made for recreational soccer (although we highly recommend that precautions be taken).